soniaturcotte/soniaturcotte.com/digital-garden/becoming-compost.md

 - I still hand mix the tumblers, because regularly communing with it gives me a sense of what it needs.
 - I have one bin curing, letting it alone to finish decomposition, and one bin where I’m adding new food waste.

-It’s become such a normal part of my routine, now if I’m at someone else’s house I hate throwing food in the normal bin.
+It’s become such a normal part of my routine, now when I’m at someone else’s house, I hate throwing food in the normal bin.

 <figure>
   <img loading="lazy" src="/images/digital-garden/dual-chambers.webp" alt="Inside view of two section of the compost tumbler, one has mostly brown compost and the other has food bits and orange peels">